Previous blog:

 Our next stop was Kanzeon-ji - a Buddhist temple from the 7th century which was once the most important temple in all of Kyushu.
 The temple and its surrounding areas felt like a trip back in time to a calm place ideal for meditations.

-On our way back to the train station we passed typical rice fields and walked past the school from which a lot of children were coming out.
-When they saw us, every kid greeted us with a broken 'Hello' and stared at us like we were some kind of celebrities, it was quite the experience :).
-At that moment we were the biggest attraction to them (I felt that I have not met any westerner in this town).
-A few brave girls even talked to us and asked where are we from, but when we mentioned we are from Slovakia (or Czechoslovakia) only Dvorak came to their minds :).
+On our way back to the train station we passed by typical rice fields and walked past a school just as a crowd of children was pouring out.
+When they saw us, every kid greeted us with a smile and a slightly broken 'Hello' and stared at us as if we were some kind of celebrities - it was quite the experience :).
+At that moment, we were the biggest attraction to them (I think that I have not met any Westerner in this part of town).
+A few brave girls even talked to us and asked where are we from, but when we mentioned we are from Slovakia (or Czechoslovakia), only Dvorak came to their minds :).

 We also ordered breakfast at our hotel to get the experience of typical Japanese style morning meal.
 It contained also soup and rice, the other contents were more traditional.
 Here I must emphasize that I love Japanese rice and it was great anywhere we went.
 The original Japanese rice is one of the things I miss here in Slovakia although there are certain Japanese restaurants here in Bratislava.